-To be honest in our critique of marxism historiosophy we should mention two philosophers, i.e. Mao Zedong (also a leader of the revolution in China and a political leader-the Chairman Mao) and H. Marcuse.
+To be honest in our critique of marxism historiosophy we should mention two philosophers, i.e. Mao Zedong (also a leader of the revolution in China and a political leader-the Chairman Mao) (Mao Zedong 2009, 2014) and H. Marcuse.
 Mao Zedong added to marxism historiosophy a theory of a revolution as a fight of world's village against world's town (city) or the poor South against the rich North with a role of nuclear weapon (Little Red Book and Mao Zedong's Thought).
-H. Marcuse was a philosopher criticizing capitalism and so-called entertainment culture (One-dimensional Man).
-Simultaneously we wanted to add sexuality to marxism philosophy (Freudo-Marxism, Frankfurt school) in his work Eros and Civilization.
+H. Marcuse was a philosopher criticizing capitalism and so-called entertainment culture (One-dimensional Man) (Marcuse 1964).
+Simultaneously he wanted to add sexuality to marxism philosophy (Freudo-Marxism, Frankfurt school) in his work Eros and Civilization (Marcuse 1955).
 Both approaches by Mao Zedong and H. Marcuse in historiosophy seem to be unscientific and false.
 How they were important in a social life in the West (especially in USA) is explained by the slogan propagated by students: MaMaMa (three Ma-Marx, Mao, Marcuse).